-As of December 11, 2013, to our knowledge, no person would be deemed to "control" us, as such term is defined in the 1940 Act.
-Our directors consist of an interested director and Independent Directors.
+As of November 20, 2014, to our knowledge, no person would be deemed to "control" us, as such term is defined in the 1940 Act.
+Our board of directors consist of an interested director and Independent Directors.

-The following table sets forth, as of December 11, 2013, certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote, 5 percent or more of our outstanding common stock and all officers and directors, as a group.
+The following table sets forth, as of November 20, 2014, certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote, 5 percent or more of our outstanding common stock and all officers and directors, as a group.

-m.
 Shares Percentage of Common Stock

-Name and address (1) Type of ownership (2) owned Outstanding
+Name and address (1) Type of ownership(2) owned Outstanding

+Greater than 5% shareholder

+Jack Silver (3) Record/Beneficial 746,891 5%

 Independent directors

 Adam K. Bernstein Record/Beneficial 5,000

-Marshall Brozost Record/Beneficial
+Marshall Brozost Record/Beneficial - -

 Jeffrey Flug Record/Beneficial

-Samuel L. Katz Record/Beneficial 59,500
+Samuel L. Katz Record/Beneficial 69,800

 Interested director

-Arthur H. Penn (3) Record/Beneficial 149,209 1.0%
+Arthur H. Penn (4) Record/Beneficial 149,209 1.0%

 Executive officer

 Aviv Efrat Record/Beneficial 13,750

-All directors and executive officer as a group (6 persons) Record/Beneficial 227,459 1.5%
+All directors and executive officer as a group (6 persons) Record/Beneficial 237,759 1.6%